mt-sre/mt-sre.github.io/content/en/docs/creating-addons/sku.md

 ---

 **NOTE** MT-SRE do not influence SKU creation/priorities.
-You must work with SDB directly for this.
+You must work with OCM directly for this.

 ## Requesting a SKU